DARE Centre Director

 PhD (Field Hydrology)

-Willem has a PhD in field hydrology from the University of Georgia in the US and Agricultural Engineering undergraduate degree from Wageningen University in Soil Conservation.
-Willem is the leading hydrologist at the University of Sydney and an expert in quantitative Hydrology and Catchment Management.
-His main research focus is the development of sustainable water management in relation to a varying climate leveraging a long association with agricultural research and agricultural production.
+Willem has a PhD in field hydrology from the University of Georgia in the US and Agricultural Engineering undergraduate degree from Wageningen University.
+He is the leading hydrologist at The University of Sydney and an expert in quantitative Hydrology and Catchment Management and simulation modelling.
+His main research focus is on sustainable water management to balance climate and human impacts.
+He has a specific interest in agricultural management and impacts.